mystlive/moildev/README.md

 ### 1. How to install
-This library now available in pypi distribution. install the newest version. visit link here https://pypi.org/project/Moildev/

-To install using python package index(PyPI) distribution, you can use the command bellow.
+This library now available in pypi distribution **[here](https://pypi.org/project/Moildev/)** , to install using python package index(PyPI) distribution, you can use the command bellow.

 ```python
 pip3 install moildev